 For most people, a home is their biggest asset.
 But psychologically, they don’t see it that way, primarily because they actually have to live in it.
 And that means that they don’t find ways of generating a return with it – a tragedy in our view.
+Your home is a money making asset.

 It turns out that homeowners can make way more money from their property than they imagine – and in various ways.
 Here are some of your options.